RazBiz/Stock_Ticker_Monitoring/README.md

 # Stock_Ticker_Monitoring
-This project is to monitor stock ticker symbols in yahoo finance
+This project is to monitor stock ticker symbols in yahoo finance.

-## Database requirements
+## Database requirements:
-In order to deploy the project, following are required
+In order to deploy the project, following are required,
 a. mysql:latest
 b. redis

-## Important Note
+## Important note:
 Please use a gmail account with app password created.
 Create an app password for the project and add account details along with app password to .env